 15. Turnstyle Underground Market

-Grab-and-go specialties such as empanadas and pasta dishes served up in take-away containers make this fun, funky set-up in the subway station at Columbus Circle a perfect place for commuters to catch a bite while they wait for the next train.
+Grab-and-go specialties such as empanadas and pasta dishes served up in take-away containers make the Turnstyle Underground Market a fun, funky set-up in the subway station at Columbus Circle a perfect place for commuters to catch a bite while they wait for the next train.
 Stroll through the retail shops for a bit of fun unique to the food courts NYC has to offer.

 16. The Deco Food + Drink